- Currency: Kyat (US Dollars accepted)

 - The USD is a currency of choice in Myanmar.
 You will mainly need 1, 5, and 10 bills for dollar use, other than the big bills for your initial exchange for Kyat (pronounced- “Chet”, like “Checkers”).
 The reason for this is that all guest houses, sightseeing points, and trekking tours require you to pay in USD (tourist-related business must pay their taxes in USD).
 Remember to bring bills in mint-condition as creased, old, torn, or wet bills are never accepted.

-4. There are no ATMs within the country
+4. There are few ATMs within the country

 Where can you go?